-- 915. Regulation 344 provides that a PCBU must obtain the current safety data sheet for a hazardous chemical prepared by an Australian manufacturer, importer or supplier of the hazardous chemical when or before the hazardous chemical is first supplied to the workplace or as soon as practicable after the hazardous chemical has been supplied but before it is used in the workplace.
-If the safety data sheet has been amended, it must be obtained when or before the hazardous chemical is first supplied to the workplace after the amendment.
-A hazardous chemical is considered to be first supplied to a workplace where it is the first supply for 5 years (sub-regulation 344(2)). - 916.
-Sub-regulation 344(3) requires a current safety data sheet for a hazardous chemical to be accessible to a worker involved in using, handling or storing a hazardous chemical at a workplace and an emergency service worker or anyone else who is likely to be exposed to the hazardous chemical at the workplace. - 917.
+- 928. Regulation 344 provides that a PCBU must obtain the current safety data sheet for a hazardous chemical prepared by an Australian manufacturer, importer or supplier of the hazardous chemical when or before the hazardous chemical is first supplied to the workplace or as soon as practicable after the hazardous chemical has been supplied but before it is used in the workplace.
+If the safety data sheet has been amended, it must be obtained when or before the hazardous chemical is first supplied to the workplace after the amendment. - 929.
+The maximum penalty for contravening sub-regulation 344(1) is the tier E monetary penalty. - 930.
+A hazardous chemical is considered to be first supplied to a workplace where it is the first supply for 5 years (sub-regulation 344(2)). - 931.
+Sub-regulation 344(3) requires a current safety data sheet for a hazardous chemical to be accessible to a worker involved in using, handling or storing a hazardous chemical at a workplace and an emergency service worker or anyone else who is likely to be exposed to the hazardous chemical at the workplace. - 932.
 Sub-regulation 344(4) provides that the requirements in sub-regulations 344(1) and 344(2) do not apply to a hazardous chemical in transit or where the PCBU is a retailer and the hazardous chemical is a consumer product intended for supply to other premises only or to be used in the workplace in quantities and methods that are consistent with domestic use.
-In this case, information about the safe use, handling and storage of the hazardous chemical including the current safety data sheet must be accessible to a worker in the workplace and to an emergency service worker or anyone likely to be exposed to the hazardous chemical in the workplace. - 918.
-The maximum penalty for contravening regulation 344 is \$3 600 for an individual and \$18 000 for a body corporate
+In this case, information about the safe use, handling and storage of the hazardous chemical including the current safety data sheet must be accessible to a worker in the workplace and to an emergency service worker or anyone likely to be exposed to the hazardous chemical in the workplace. - 933.
+The maximum penalty for contravening sub-regulations 344(3), (5) and (6) is the tier G monetary penalty.